 Rebecca DohrmanDirector for the Communication Undergraduate Program/Assistant Professor of Communication

-Buzzanell, P.M., Arendt, C., Dohrman, R. L. (forthcoming).
+Buzzanell, P.M., Arendt, C., Dohrman, R. L. (2013).
 Crystallization: Performing and analyzing women engineers’ workplace stories.
-To be published in J. Manning and A. Kunkel (Eds.), Researching interpersonal relationships.
+In J. Manning and A. Kunkel (Eds.), Researching interpersonal relationships.
 Thousand Oaks, CA: Sage.